manicdon7/DevProof/README.md

 # Dev Proof

 ## Overview
-Dev Proof is a blockchain-based platform that tracks and rewards developers for their contributions on GitHub.
-It utilizes smart contracts to fairly distribute rewards based on contribution quality, using a weekly leaderboard system.
-Developers can stake Core tokens, earn rewards, and yield additional benefits based on their contributions.
+DevProof is a blockchain-powered platform that tracks and rewards developers for their contributions on GitHub.
+It leverages smart contracts to ensure fair and transparent reward distribution based on the quality of contributions.
+Developers can stake Core tokens, earn rewards, and generate additional yield through a weekly leaderboard system.
+AI is integrated into the platform to validate the legitimacy of commits, ensuring that only meaningful contributions are considered for rewards.
+This helps maintain fairness and prevents spam or low-quality submissions.
+With DevProof, developers are incentivized to make impactful contributions while benefiting from a decentralized and trustless reward system.

 ## Features
 - Weekly GitHub contribution tracking